FeDaL: Federated Dataset Learning for General Time Series Foundation Models¶

 Loss & Training¶

 The client loss consists of masked patch reconstruction and bias regularization.
-The server performs three sequential steps: weighted-average aggregation, gradient correction, and core-set fine-tuning followed by convex combination.
-Pretraining is conducted on the LOTSA dataset (231B time points, 174 datasets treated as 174 clients).
-For non-zero-shot downstream tasks, a single epoch of fine-tuning suffices for adaptation.
+The server executes three steps: weighted average aggregation, gradient correction, and core-set tuning plus convex fusion.
+Pre-training is conducted on the LOTSA dataset (231B time points, 174 datasets treated as 174 clients).
+Non-zero-shot downstream tasks require only one epoch of fine-tuning for adaptation.

 Key Experimental Results¶